Pingo-CS35L/pingo/README.md

 # Development

-Pingo was created as the final project for UCLA's COM SCI 35L course by students Pranav Sankar, Nishant Ray, Akshat Tirumalai, Krish Patel, Rishauv Kar-Roy (Discussion 1A).
+Pingo was created as the final project for UCLA's COM SCI 35L course by students Pranav Sankar, Nishant Ray, Akshat Tirumalai, KrishJignesh Patel, Rishauv Kar-Roy (Discussion 1A).
 The front-end of this mobile app was built using [React Native](https://reactnative.dev), and the back-end is powered by [Node.js](https://nodejs.org/en).

 # Getting Started